m10c/react-typed-form/README.md

 - Uses React's _local state_ to hold form state, so as not to clutter up global state (e.g. Redux).
 - Type-safe submitted form data with Flow (TypeScript support coming soon).
 - Support for React DOM and React Native out of the box.
-- Many useful features including validation, error messages, loading (disabled) state, and more.
+- Many useful features including validation, error messages, loading/disabled state, and more.

 ## Setup